blue-marble/gridpath/doc/source/usage.rst

 <https://help.github.com/en/articles/cloning-a-repository>`_.

-We will eventually distribute GridPath through pypi and conda, so cloning the repository will eventually not be required except for users who want to edit the source code.
+We will eventually distribute GridPath through pypi and conda, so cloning the repository will not be required except for users who want to edit the source code.

 ============